Many people would be surprised at the answer to ‘How how long did Noahs flood last?’ because it is a long time and is a realistic timescale.

 After forty days of this thorough drenching, all the land was covered.

-(Some scientists belief that the taller mountains were pushed up at the end of this world-wide flood – if we date it in the early Cambrian).
+(Some scientists believe that the taller mountains were pushed up at the end of this worldwide flood – if we date it in the early Cambrian).
+1

 John D. Morris wrote:

-Regarding mountain building, uniformity maintains that the necessary tectonic forces have always acted, and there should be mountains of every age.‘When Did the Mountains Rise?’ by John D. Morris, PH.D [i]
+Regarding mountain building, uniformity maintains that the necessary tectonic forces have always acted, and there should be mountains of every age.‘When Did the Mountains Rise?’ by John D. Morris, PH.D 2

 Catastrophists/creationists, however, consider mountains to be largely the result of Noah’s Flood, which first deposited strata, then folded and eroded them, then later still uplifted them into modern mountain chains.